-You should refer to all relevant resources when prepping a template, such as login credentials, reference documentation, configuration information and network diagrams.
+You should refer to all relevant resources when prepping a template, such as login credentials, reference documentation for the MSP or IT team, configuration information and network diagrams.

 Before you start drafting a runbook, invest your time researching more about the process.
 A template simplifies and accelerates the research process because you know exactly what you need.
 It also eliminates constant back-and-forth while sourcing relevant information.